isaac-sim/IsaacLabExtensionTemplate/README.md

 If you want to use a different Python interpreter, you need to change the Python interpreter used by selecting and activating the Python interpreter of your choice in the bottom left corner of VSCode, or opening the command palette (`Ctrl+Shift+P`) and selecting `Python: Select Interpreter`.
 We recommend using the Python interpreter from your conda environment.

-### Run Project as Extension
+### Installation

-Your project can be run as an extension in Omniverse, allowing you to import source code or run UI apps.
+Your extension can be accessed either as a python package or through the Omniverse extension manager.

-#### Import Source Code
+#### Install as Python Package

 From within this repository, install your extension as a Python package to the Isaac Sim Python executable.